best-practice-and-impact/qa-of-code-guidance/book/intro.md

 This book can be used to guide your learning and as a reference when applying these practices in your work.
 Each chapter describes the risks that each practice may help to address.
-As recommended by [the Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government), you should strive to apply the most appropriate quality assurance practices given the risks associated with your work.
+As recommended by [the Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government), you should strive to apply the most appropriate and proportionate quality assurance practices given the risks associated with your work.

-The principles in this book are language agnostic.
+The principles in this book are computer language agnostic.
 The book does not aim to form a comprehensive learning resource and you may often need to study further resources to implement these practices.
-That said, examples and useful references are provided for **Python** and **R**, as open source languages that are commonly applied across government.
+That said, we have provided examples and useful references for **Python** and **R**, as these open source languages are commonly applied across government.

 ## About us